by Texas Homesteader ~

 Since RancherMan & I had an appointment right around the supper hour I decided to make the casserole in my slow cooker.

-I cooked the garlic & onions first in bacon grease on medium heat until they were translucent.
+I cooked the garlic & onions first in a small amount of bacon grease on medium heat until they were translucent.
 Then I added the ground meat.

 When the meat was cooked I drained what little fat had accumulated.
 I returned the meat to my cast-iron skillet & added about 4 tablespoons of my homemade taco seasoning.

 Then I poured the tomato sauce into the skillet with the drained meat/onions.
-When all was thoroughly mixed I mashed a can of my homemade pinto beans and mixed it into the meat mixture.
+When all was thoroughly mixed I mashed some of my homemade pinto beans and mixed it into the meat mixture.

 Now I turned my attention to those dang stale crumbly tortillas.

-I decorated the top with a handful of chopped chives and a few sliced olives.
+~ Add a handful of chopped chives and a few sliced olives if desired.

 The ingredients are already cooked so I turned the slow cooker on low.
 Then RancherMan & I left for our appointment, which took us away from home for about 2 hours.

-And since I’ve once again used the cook-once-eat-twice method of cooking there will be plenty for us to enjoy for lunch tomorrow, then several servings for me to put in the freezer for quick suppers later.
+So I’ve once again used the cook-once-eat-twice method of cooking there will be plenty for us to enjoy for lunch tomorrow.
+And several servings for me to put in the freezer for quick suppers later too.
 Gotta love it!

-By using food I’d already prepared such as homemade pinto beans, chili and taco seasoning this recipe was very inexpensive.
+By using food I’d already prepared such as homemade pinto beans, chili and taco seasoning this recipe was very inexpensive too.

 And those containers holding the leftovers in the freezer are all reusable so it’s environmentally friendly as well.